 From 1994 through 2012, David was the Senior Digital Imaging Artist for The Madison Group, a division of Young & Rubicam, producing high-end images for national and worldwide ad campaigns for clients including Citibank, AT&T, Land Rover, Dell, LG, Conrad Hotels, IBM, Xerox, Microsoft, Pfizer, SmithKline, Clairol, Colgate, Kimberly-Clark, Pepperidge Farm, and the US Postal Service.
-David also served as the primary imaging and production artist for 3-dimensional point-of-purchase displays used in Citibank branches throughout the New York metro area and received an Addy Award for his digital imaging work for Smith Kline Beecham.
+David also served as the primary imaging and production artist for 3-dimensional promotional displays used in Citibank branches throughout the New York metro area and received an Addy Award for his digital imaging work for Smith Kline Beecham.
 He has continued to work with The Madison Group on a freelance basis since 2013.

-Before coming to Y&R, David apprenticed as a graphics associate with Burt Kleeger, Inc., assisting in the development of poster designs and promotional materials for six Woody Allen films, including Hanna and Her Sisters, Radio Days and The Purple Rose of Cairo.
+Before coming to Y&R, David apprenticed as a graphics associate with Burt Kleeger, Inc., assisting in the development of poster designs and promotional materials for six major films, including Hanna and Her Sisters, Radio Days and The Purple Rose of Cairo.
 He was also responsible for extensive text handling for The Borzoi Reader, a 52-page trade booklet published quarterly by Alfred A. Knopf.